Does this sound familiar?

 - purple or pink stretch marks

 Just to name a few.
 So all of your hormonal organs (the whole hormonal axis) need to be assessed as part of your condition.

 Functional medicine is becoming the new alternative way to analyzing thyroid/hormone problems and empowering patients to reverse this problem.
 Dr. Hilary Rutledge is a Functional Medicine Doctor located in Wilmington, North Carolina.
 She has helped many frustrated patients over the years who came to her with various types of hormonal imbalances.
 In every case, she starts with asking what is the cause of this person’s problem?
 She then works tirelessly to come up with the answers.
 And finally creates a game plan that is designed to empower the person to get better by fixing the cause of the problem.
-Dr. Rutledge offers a free 15-minute consultation with her over the phone, to answer any of your questions.
+We offer a free 15 minute consultation with us over the phone to answer any of your questions.
 Click here to schedule your free consultation.